dalibo/temboard/doc/temboard-agent-configuration.md

 ### Registration in the Web UI of the supersivion plugin

-In the `temboard-agent.conf` file, section `[supervision]` two parameters must be configurated to make the agent interact with the UI.
-The first one is `agent_key` is string used to uniquely identify the agent in the UI, it let the UI allow the agent to push its metric data.
+In the `temboard-agent.conf` file, 2 parameters must be configurated to make the agent interact with the UI.
+The first one is `key` and is a string used to uniquely identify the agent in the UI, it let the UI allow the agent to push its metric data.

 The best way to configure the agent key is to generate a random string of letters and number:
 ```